bmkessler/streamstats/README.md

 "Note on a method for calculating corrected sums of squares and products".
 Technometrics 4(3):419–420

-(popularized by Donald Knuth in "The Art of Computer Programming") to arbitrary moments and combinations of arbitrary sized populations allowing parallel aggregation
+(popularized by Donald Knuth in "The Art of Computer Programming") to arbitrary moments and combinations of arbitrary sized populations allowing parallel aggregation.

 ## Order Statistics